 The author was an active member of the International Mine Action Standards (IMAS) Review Board for more than a decade and presents these SOPs as being fully IMAS compliant.

 Any similarity between parts of these Global SOPs and the SOPs of specific organisations should be interpreted as a compliment.
-No parts have been copied, but good practice has been adopted and assimilated.
+No parts have been copied, but good practices have been assimilated.